ThDag/NotesOnly/README.md

 **deln** takes 1 parameter: note id, deletes the note with the note id

+**Note**: give the index number '00' to delete the last/newest note

 to see whats the id of a note [see all notes](#viewa) or see what you are deleting with [viewn](#viewn)